-So, while no new weak primary pseudoperfect numbers are found it will not be possible to find more than 10 solutions to the congruence $S_n(n)\equiv p \pmod{n}$ with prime $p$.
-In other words, to find a solution not lying on the set $\mathcal{M}_1 \cup p \mathcal{M}_1$ for some prime $p\neq 5$ would be equivalent to find a new weak primary pseudoperfect number.
+So, unless new weak primary pseudoperfect numbers are found, it is impossible to find more than 10 solutions to the congruence $S_n(n)\equiv p \pmod{n}$ with prime $p$.
+In other words, for a prime $p\neq 5$, finding a solution not from the set $\mathcal{M}_1 \cup p \mathcal{M}_1$ is equivalent to finding a new weak primary pseudoperfect number.